-If you are using an older browser, chances are that the weaknesses of these browsers have already being exploited.
-If you go for latest browser, the software companies try to keep on improving on the security aspect.
+If you are using an older browser, the chances are that the weaknesses of these browsers have already being exploited.
+If you go for the latest browser, the software companies try to keep on improving on the security aspect.
 You receive latest patches as and when vulnerabilities are found.
 Again, install a security toolbar so that it can check the websites you are visiting with the known phishing sites to alert you about possible scams.

 APWG recommends using the latest version Internet Explorer.
 It also recommends the free Earthlink toolbar for use with browsers.

 Last but not the least, keep on checking your bank account statements and debit/credit statements to make sure there are no irregularities.
 This helps you spot errors which may sometimes be a case of phishing and thereby, identity theft.